catalyst-cooperative/pudl/docs/dev/data_guidelines.rst

   so that transformation should be applied in the output layer that sits on top of the original data.
-* Aggregating data that has date/time information associated with it into a time series, when the individual records do not pertain to unique timesteps.
+* Aggregating data that has date/time information associated with it into a time series when the individual records do not pertain to unique timesteps.
   For example, the :doc:`EIA 923 <../data_sources/eia923>` Fuel Receipts and
   Costs table lists fuel deliveries by month, but each plant might receive several deliveries from the same supplier of the same fuel type in a month -- the individual delivery information should be retained.
-* Computing heat rates for generators in an original table that contains both fuel heat content and net electricity generation, since the heat rate would be a derived value, and not part of the original data.
+* Computing heat rates for generators in an original table that contains both fuel heat content and net electricity generation.
+The heat rate would be a derived value and not part of the original data.

 -------------------------------------------------------------------------------
 Make Tidy Data